-Doug Garrity (S’85-M’86-SM’04-F'12) received the B.S. degree from Portland State University, Portland OR, in 1986, the M.S. degree from the University of Idaho, Moscow, ID in 1993, and the Ph.D. degree from Arizona State University, Tempe, AZ in 2007 all in electrical engineering.
+Doug Garrity is a faculty associate in the School of Electrical, Computer and Energy Engineering at Arizona State University.
+He received his bachelor's degree from Portland State University 1986, a master's degree from the University of Idaho, Moscow, ID in 1993, and a doctorate from Arizona State University in 2007 all in electrical engineering.